LynLinqiLu/Low_Level_Visual/README.md

 # Low_Level_Visual

 This code provides the approach to iterate image files contain multiple type of images (jpg, etc.) and get low-level features of images and write in a csv file.
 The function code part are adapted from the following references.
 7 categories of low-level features contains color, edge, segment, saliency, sharp, and shape.
-The environment yml is also attached.
+The environment yml and requirement.txt is also attached.

 @article{peng2021athec,